-This practice may be applied for one or more of the following purposes to-
+This practice is used to accomplish one or more of the following purposes-

 - Reduce gully erosion

 - Trap sediment

 - Reduce and manage runoff

 CONDITIONS WHERE PRACTICE APPLIES

 This practice applies to sites where-

 - The topography is generally irregular.

 - Gully erosion is a problem.

 - Other conservation practices control sheet and rill erosion.

 - Runoff and sediment damages land and works of improvement.

 - Stable outlets are available.